 Purchasing a Tesla Powerwall has many benefits.
 Tesla is a reputable company with product specs that match what many solar users want and need.
-And with solar becoming increasingly popular, it makes sense to have a backup power solution alongside your solar panel system.
+And with solar becoming increasingly popular, it makes sense to have a backup battery for home alongside your solar panel system.

 Read how these Tesla Powerwall owners were able to keep their power on during Texas winter freeze in February 2023.
 Having backup power protects you during unprecedented outages.

 Plus, going solar is easy these days.
 Enhancing your solar setup with a Powerwall battery only enriches your investment in living green, saving money and more energy independence.

 5. How much is a Tesla Powerwall?